 The first appointment is usually 1 to 2 hours long.
 You will be asked numerous questions on all aspects of your health including mental, emotional and physical habits and symptoms.
 These questions are asked so that your physician can make an accurate diagnosis and prepare an individualized plan for care.
 Follow-up appointments can last 30 to 60 minutes depending on services required.
 If at any time your case requires additional care beyond what our clinic can provide, your physician will discuss this with you and provide a referral.

-At our Whole Health Center in Lombard, you can request an appointment with a primary care physician (DC or MD) who is trained in naturopathic services.
+At our Whole Health Center in Lombard, you can request an appointment with a primary care physician who is trained in naturopathic services.
 If you are a current patient interested in trying naturopathic services, you can ask your current NUHS clinician about integrating naturopathic services into your treatment plan.